wp-plugins/nextgen-facebook/readme.txt

 * ngfb_wp_tags : An array of WordPress Post and Page tags used in the article:tag meta tags.
 * ngfb_ngg_tags : An array of NextGEN Gallery image tags used in the article:tag meta tags.
 * ngfb_og : A complete, multi-dimensional array of all Open Graph meta tags.
+* ngfb_og_seed : An empty array that will be used to build the Open Graph meta tags.
+* ngfb_og_woocommerce : A complete, multi-dimensional array of all Open Graph meta tags for WooCommerce.
 * ngfb_tc : A complete, multi-dimensional array of all Twitter Card meta tags.
+* ngfb_tc_seed : An empty array that will be used to build the Twitter Card meta tags.
+* ngfb_tc_woocommerce : A complete, multi-dimensional array of all Twitter Card meta tags for WooCommerce.

 As an example, here's a filter to add custom topics ("Name One" and "Name Two") to the built-in topics list.